GuardianUI/storycheck/examples/silofi.md

 1. Select menu item in the top right corner
 1. Click on Connect Wallet button
 1. Click on Metamask option
+1. Click on tickbox left of While our markets are isolated
+1. Check tickbox left of We rely on 3rd-party oracles
+1. Switch on tickbox left of Lack of on-chain liquidity
+1. Click on tickbox next to You can manage your risk
+1. Scroll down
+1. Click on Continue

 ## Expected Results